rancher/charts/README.md

 This repo provides a [workflow](./.github/workflows) that automatically uploads patch files and tarball of charts.
 Commit will only need to update `package/${chart-name}/charts` and make sure patches are up-to-date with the latest chart.
 It also automatically build github pages to serve `index.yaml` and artifacts of charts.

+### Troubleshooting

+When updating your chart with the upstream version you may encounter conflicts, or have general questions about the process.
+Below are some troubleshooting tips.

+#### How do I find all the image tags from the upstream chart?

+Check the new image versions (and entirely new images) in the upstream chart, and update them in the local chart.
+There are multiple ways to find them, but the easiest may be to install the upstream chart on a sandboxed cluster and track all images used.

+#### How do I update the image tags or add new images to our mirror?

+Add or update images in the new chart by opening a PR in [image-mirror](https://github.com/rancher/image-mirror).

+#### How do I generate a CRD chart when there's conflicts?

+Encountering conflicts when running `prepare` can create a scenario where the `charts-crd` chart is never generated.
+While this workflow may not work for all conflicts, you can copy the files with conflicts to a temporary location, manually triage the conflicts, and then copy those files back.
+You may also want to remove the files with conflicts from the chart's `patch` file before running `prepare` again.

 ### Experimental: Splitting CRDs from an upstream package into a separate package